 In November 1992, Ozzy Osbourne was about to wrap up his supposedly final concert tour in support of the massively successful No More Tears album.
 Two "farewell" shows were scheduled at the Pacific Amphitheatre in Costa Mesa, California.

 To make these "retirement" concerts into an even bigger must-see event, the Osbourne camp reached out to Ozzy's former band, Black Sabbath, with an offer to open the Costa Mesa shows.
-At the time, Sabbath was touring in support of 1992's Dehumanizer album, which featured the return of vocalist Ronnie James Dio—the man who'd replaced Ozzy in Sabbath in 1980.
-Everybody thought this was a fabulous idea—except for Dio, who suspected that the invite was merely a back-door method to plant the seeds for a full fledged Sabbath/Ozzy reunion.
+At the time, Sabbath was touring in support of 1992's Dehumanizer album, which featured the return of vocalist Ronnie James Dio—the man who'd replaced Ozzy in 1980.
+Everybody thought this was a fabulous idea—except Dio, who suspected that the invite was merely a back-door method to plant the seeds for a reunion with Osbourne.
 Dio refused to do the shows and announced that he was leaving Black Sabbath for the second time.

-No, sorry.
-I have more pride than that.
-A lot of bad things were being said from camp to camp, and it created this horrible schism.
-So, by them agreeing to play the shows in LA with Ozzy, that, to me, spelled out ‘reunion with Ozzy.’
-And that obviously meant the end of our particular project.— Ronnie James Dio
+By them agreeing to play the shows in LA with Ozzy, that, to me, spelled out ‘reunion with Ozzy.’
+And that obviously meant the end of our particular project.

 Metal news traveled slower in those pre-internet days, so I imagine much of the audience in Costa Mesa must have been quite surprised to see Rob Halford take the stage with Sabbath on November 14th, 1992.
 By all accounts, the Metal God absolutely killed it, in spite of the short amount of prep time.

-The bootleggers who were already out in force to capture Ozzy's "last shows" on tape must have been absolutely thrilled to get the Halford/Sabbath combo as an added bonus.
+I'm sure that there were already plenty of bootleggers in the audience to capture Ozzy's "last shows" on tape, and they must have been absolutely thrilled to get the Halford/Sabbath combo as an added bonus.
 Grainy VHS videos and scratchy audio recordings of the two gigs immediately became popular items in tape-trading circles.
-For a brief time after the Costa Mesa shows, rumors circulated that Halford might join Black Sabbath full time, but obviously that never came to pass.
+Rumors briefly circulated that Halford might join Black Sabbath full time, but obviously, that never came to pass.